 • If your budget allows, consider purchasing a generator that can help during a lengthy power outage.

 • If you have ice chests, keep them in an easily accessible area.
 During an outage you can use snow and ice to store perishable food outside if the weather is cold enough.
-Remember, anything above 40° F is in the “danger zone.”
+Remember, anything above 40° F is in the microbial “danger zone.”

 Thank you for joining us in our preparations to make our homes safe for the winter.

-• Click here to get our Winter Home Guide!
+• Get our Winter Home Guide!

 We wish you and your household a safe and happy winter season!